sammmine/iSwift-Go-Cohort/README.md

 ### 2 - Calculating Words Appear
 > A program that accepts a word or a sentence, and the alphabet of that word or sentence is calculated.
 The program implements Bufio Package to input the word or sentence, and use Map to store each alphabets.

+### 3 - Data Search
+> A program that search a data field and returns the data.
+The program implements Struct, Slice, Map, Function, and CLI.